Jenny Lind: Critical reputation

-Memorials
+Memorials and commemorations

 Lind is commemorated in Poets' Corner, Westminster Abbey, London under the name "Jenny Lind-Goldschmidt".
 Among those present at the memorial's unveiling ceremony on 20 April 1894 were Goldschmidt, members of the Royal Family, Sullivan, Sir George Grove and representatives of some of the charities supported by Lind.
 There is also a plaque commemorating Lind in The Boltons, Kensington, London and a blue plaque at 189 Old Brompton Road, London, SW7, which was erected in 1909.

 Lind has been commemorated in music, on screen and even on banknotes.
-Both the 1996 and 2006 issues of the Swedish 50-krona banknote bear a portrait of Lind on the front.
-Many artistic works have honoured or featured her.
-Anton Wallerstein composed the "Jenny Lind Polka" around 1850.
 In the 1930 Hollywood film A Lady's Morals, Grace Moore starred as Lind, with Wallace Beery as Barnum.
+The Swedish opera singer Helga Görlin portrayed Lind in the 1937 Swedish historical drama film John Ericsson, Victor of Hampton Roads.
 In 1941 Ilse Werner starred as Lind in the German-language musical biography film The Swedish Nightingale.
 In 2001, a semibiographical film, Hans Christian Andersen: My Life as a Fairytale, featured Flora Montgomery as Lind.
 In 2005, Elvis Costello announced that he was writing an opera about Lind, called The Secret Arias with some lyrics by Andersen.
 A 2010 BBC television documentary "Chopin – The Women Behind the Music" includes discussion of Chopin's last years, during which Lind "so affected" the composer.

+Both the 1996 and 2006 issues of the Swedish 50-krona banknote bear a portrait of Lind on the front.
+Many artistic works have honoured or featured her.
+Anton Wallerstein composed the "Jenny Lind Polka" around 1850.
 Many places and objects have been named for Lind, including Jenny Lind Island in Canada, the Jenny Lind locomotive and a clipper ship, the USS Nightingale.
 An Australian schooner was named Jenny Lind in her honour.
 In 1857, it was wrecked in a creek on the Queensland coast; the creek was accordingly named Jenny Lind Creek.
 A bronze statue of a seated Jenny Lind by Erik Rafael-Rådberg, dedicated in 1924, sits in the Framnäs section of Djurgården island in Stockholm.